What is collaborative filtering

 Content-Based Filtering and Neural Collaborative Filtering

-With **Content-Based Filtering**, the approach aims to analyze the attributes of the content and the user.
+At the **Content-Based Filtering**, the approach aims to analyze the attributes of the content and the user.
 For example, book recommendations could be based on genre, authors or keywords.
 This model is particularly useful when detailed information about the articles and user preferences is available.

 Another exciting approach is the **Neural Collaborative Filtering**.
 Artificial neural networks are used to improve the accuracy of predictions.
 Through deep learning, this process can work out complex relationships between users and articles that traditional methods might overlook.